 After Fogging Disinfecting Has Been Completed

 While the entire fogging disinfecting process will take a certain period of time depending on the size of your workspace, after the operation has been completed, you should be able to reenter the space within an hour.
-This timeline will give the solution time to do the decontaminating work and settle its way into the areas and tight spaces it needs to, to clean.
+This timeline will give the solution time to do the decontaminating work and settle its way into the areas and tight spaces it needs to clean.

-Later, as you work in the area and reintroduce contaminants and germs to the area, the process should be performed again.
+Later, as you work in the treated area and reintroduce contaminants and germs to the area, the process should be performed again.
 If you can eliminate bringing the contaminants into the work area again, it shouldn’t need fog disinfecting performed again for a while.

 If your workspace is one of the areas we talked about earlier, you should include this type of germ elimination on a regular basis.
-Whether that is daily, weekly, or monthly, cutting down on harsh germs and dangerous contaminants will help reduce health issues and illness, loss of work, and other economic problems.
+Whether that is daily, weekly, or monthly, cutting down on harsh germs and dangerous contaminants will help reduce health issues and illness, missed work, and other economic problems.
 It’s very important to take disinfecting your work areas seriously and not face health-related problems in the future.
 Plus, your clientele will appreciate the added assurance that your place of business is free of germs and that you take decontaminating these areas seriously.

 When You Need Serious Cleaning